-&lt;sup>31 If underlying offense is in M 6 or M 7, the conspiracy is in the same offense severity group.
-If underlying offense is in M 8 or M 9, the conspiracy is in the same offense severity group.
-Proportionate, not a guidelines offense.
+35 If underlying offense is in M 6 or M 7, the conspiracy is in the same offense severity group.
+36 If underlying offense is in M 8 or M 9, the conspiracy is in the same offense severity group.
+37 The maximum statutory penalty may not exceed 15 years or the maximum penalty prescribed for the underlying offense, whichever is lower.
+38 Proportionate, not a guidelines offense.
 See §2.2.11 (Scoring Contempt Convictions).